alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 - "Clarity on expected standards would be the largest obstacle.
 We noticed the biggest upswing in GDPR policy uptake came when we started offering standard starter policies."

-> *As a researcher working on digital mental health technologies, do you see any obstacles to the uptake of ethical assurance in the sector?*
+> *As a researcher working on DMHT, do you see any obstacles to the uptake of ethical assurance in the sector?*

 The responses from researchers were mostly positive in the sense that few obstacles were identified.
 However, there was a skepticism about the likelihood of the private sector adopting the practices of trustworthy assurance.